BinderDavid/haskell-spec/CONTRIBUTING.md

 > make serve-docs
 ```
 and open the website `localhost:8000` in the browser.
-At some point we might want to switch to using [verso](https://github.com/leanprover/verso), though.

 ## Coding Standards

 ### Naming

-- Names of inference are in all-caps with underscores `T_APP`
+- Names of inference rules are in all-caps with underscores.
+E.g.: `T_APP`
-- Names of judgement forms start with lowercase
+- Names of judgement forms start with lowercase.
 - Constructors of inductive data types should not have a prefix, since constructors are namespaced w.r.t. the type.

 ### Type Inference Rule